isaacismaelx14/Project-Manager-CLI/README.md

 # Project Manager CLI ⭐ [!["Pyhton"](https://img.shields.io/badge/python-3.9.1%20-gray.svg?longCache=true&logo=python&colorB=yellow)](https://www.python.org/downloads/release/python-391/)

-Whit this script you have an template for create react components with some default files as:
+with this script you have a template for create react components with some default files as:

 - Component (Component folder) [optional]